 In a wrongful death claim, the plaintiff must show that the defendant’s intentional conduct directly led to the death.
 This does not necessarily require proving that the defendant intended to kill the victim, but rather that they intended the act which caused the death.
 In legal terms, this could be understood as “intent to commit a harmful act,” which ultimately resulted in the individual’s death.

 Wrongful death claims resulting from negligent actions by the defendant are more common and depend on establishing the four elements of negligence.
 In other words, that the defendant acted outside of the reasonable person’s standard.
-To prove this, your Albany wrongful death attorney will collect evidence, like medical records, showing a direct link between the defendant’s negligence and your family member’s death.
+To prove this, your Albany wrongful death attorney will collect evidence, like medical records, showing a direct link between the defendant’s negligence and your family member’s death using the chain of causation.

 Duty of Care